bzm3r/hello-yew/README.md

 # hello-yew
 "Hello World" for Yew.

-1. Update Rust: `rustup update`

-2. Install WASM target: `rustup target add wasm32-unknown-unknown`

-3. Install Trunk, Yew's recommended tool for managing deployment and packaging: `cargo install --locked trunk`
+1. Install Trunk, Yew's recommended tool for managing deployment and packaging: `cargo install trunk`

+2. In a CLI, run: `trunk serve --open`, which should open a browser window showing the built Yew app.